Duhaime scores tiebreaker, sends Wild past Canadiens 3-1 - WHIZ News

 Cole Caufield scored his fifth goal of the season for Montreal.
 Jake Allen had 28 saves on 30 shots.

-After getting promoted from the fourth line, Duhaime orchestrated most of the Wild’s offense.

-During a 3-on-1 rush with his new linemates, his shot caught a piece of Allen and the rebound bounced off the end boards to the side of the net where Eriksson Ek swatted the puck behind Allen just 5 minutes, 52 seconds into the first period.
+During a 3-on-1 rush Duhaime’s shot bounced off Allen and the rebound went off the boards to the side of the net.
+Eriksson Ek was there to push the puck behind Allen six minutes into the first period.

-Caufield;s shot from the right side slipped inside the near post 1:07 into the second period to erase the Canadiens’ deficit before a special teams battle ensued.
+Caufield’s shot from the right side was inside the near post just over a minute into the second, tying the game.

-Each side took two penalties apiece, a scoreless struggle with both power plays finishing 0 for 3.

-But the Wild reignited when Duhaime returned.
-He took a pass from Frederick Gaudreau and skated in alone against Allen before lifting in the go-ahead goal at 12:48 during just his second shift of the period.
+But the Wild moved ahead when Duhaime took a pass from Frederick Gaudreau and beat Allen, scoring the go-ahead goal at 12:48.

-The goal gave Duhaime a score in consecutive games for the first time in his career after the 25-year-old also capitalized on a short-handed breakaway on Saturday at Boston.
-His only other two-point effort in his NHL career, another goal-and-assist performance came Nov.
-7, 2021, against the Islanders.
+The goal gave Duhaime a score in consecutive games for the first time in his career after the 25-year-old scored on Saturday at Boston.

-After Jon Merrill impeded Mike Hoffman during a breakaway, Hoffman was awarded a penalty shot 5:50 into the third that Fleury blocked with his left pad.
-The save was the 14th in Wild history against 22 penalty shots, and Fleury is 22 for 28 in his career.
+Mike Hoffman was awarded a penalty shot about six minutes into the third period and the shot was blocked by Fleury.

 NOTES